React Native Workshop

-Since it may be difficult to level the performance of our staff, we like to deliver internal workshops addressed to all our developers in order to spread knowledge!
+As a React Native Development Company, and considering it may be difficult to level the performance of our staff, we like to deliver internal workshops addressed to all our developers in order to spread the knowledge!

 The main motivation behind the idea of preparing a workshop was the slight difference between React and React Native.
 Except for some specific parts, the coding is almost the same!
 Since a lot of people here at Moove It work with React (and pretty well, may I say!), it was a match made in heaven.

 Something that also motivated us was that we consider mobile applications as an important part of the future (and present) of software development.
 Enterprises and startups are using mobile applications as part of their business more and more.
 That’s why we believe that the ability to develop a simple mobile app is a skill that’s enriching for everybody.